tefkah/thesis-writing/The Classical Hall Effect Is Just an Application of the Lorentz Force.md

 ctime: 20210218152105
 ---

-# The classical Hall Effect is just an application of the Lorentz Force
+# The Classical Hall Effect Is Just an Application of the Lorentz Force

 The Hall voltage $V_h$ happens when a magnetic field perpendicular to a thin, current carrying conductor induces a Lorentz force and thus a potential difference across said conductor.